SUKOHI/ClampBolt/README.md

     composer require sukohi/clamp-bolt:4.*

-Register the service provider in app.php
+Register the service provider in app.php if your Laravel version is less than 5.4.

     'providers' => [
         ...Others...,